A tutorial to learn how to wrap a box with a lid to be able to use it over and over – and make your wrapping easier and go faster every year after.

 - A box that is very sturdy and has a lid.
 I prefer the boxes where the lids only go halfway down the side of the box, as I’ve found the lids that go all the way to the bottom of the inner box are harder to wrap and they tend to cause the paper to rip when being used.
 So those cheap shirt boxes are really not the best ones for this- look for thicker boxes that will last for years.

-- Thick, beautiful wrapping paper that coordinates with your holiday decor and that you love.
-You’ll be seeing if for a long time, so this is the time to splurge on the expensive paper (or find it at the after-Christmas sales)
+- Thick, beautiful wrapping paper.
+Choose what you love and/or that coordinates with your holiday.
+You’ll be seeing if for a long time, so this is the time to splurge on the expensive paper (or find it at the after-Christmas sales).
+Here are some Christmas-themed options and here are more generic options.

 - Invisible gift wrapping tape

-Step 2: Fold the long sides up and over the lid, using a piece of tape to attach the paper on both of the inside edges of the lid as pictured.
+Step 2: Fold the long sides up and over the lid.
+Use a piece of tape to attach the paper to the inside edge of the lid as pictured and repeat on the other side (just one piece now to hold in place).

-Step 3: Take the short sides and fold just like wrapping a regular box, bringing the edges in and folding as pictured.
-Make nice creases and fold any edges sticking up over the box as shown.
+Step 3: Take the end sections and fold just like wrapping a regular box: 1.
+Bring the edges in and fold as pictured.
+2. Make creases and fold the edges that stick up over the box as shown.

 Step 4: Tape the first folds to the inside lip of the lid.
-This is the only tricky part- where the side and end papers meet in the corners- but just tuck and fold until flattened and then place a piece of tape to hold.
-Continue to fold and wrap the ends just like a regular box, but taking extra time with the folding and creasing.
+Where the side and end papers meet in the corners is the only tricky part, but just tuck and fold until flattened and then place a piece of tape to hold.
+Continue to fold and wrap the end just like a regular box, but take extra time folding and creasing, since you want this to look nice for years to come.

 Step 5: When finished folding the end, wrap it over the lid edge and secure it with tape.